collapsed-stacks/startups/questions/182/how-important-is-traction-when-building-a-tech-product-company.md

 - posted by: [jdero](https://stackexchange.com/users/1972448/jdero) on 2014-08-01
 - score: 4

-<p>Your question, first off, is a bit ambiguous, but I think you are trying to weigh the importance of gathering data on your users against other valuable metrics.</p>
+Your question, first off, is a bit ambiguous, but I think you are trying to weigh the importance of gathering data on your users against other valuable metrics.

-<p>As I've had much experience with investors and closing deals (and signing contracts!), the number one thing an investor focuses on is the team.
-Every single factor of business success can always be extracted and put into perspective by looking at the team.</p>
+As I've had much experience with investors and closing deals (and signing contracts!), the number one thing an investor focuses on is the team.
+Every single factor of business success can always be extracted and put into perspective by looking at the team.

-<p>That said, the traction of your team is similar to the traction of a vehicle.
-No matter how good the engine, the brakes, the model -- if you don't have any traction, your car won't go anywhere.</p>
+That said, the traction of your team is similar to the traction of a vehicle.
+No matter how good the engine, the brakes, the model -- if you don't have any traction, your car won't go anywhere.

-<p>I think traction is a necessary component, like many other components, needed to successfully drive the business from point A to point B. Your metrics and user statistics are what you hold on to for dear life - there's a reason it's called traction.</p>
+I think traction is a necessary component, like many other components, needed to successfully drive the business from point A to point B. Your metrics and user statistics are what you hold on to for dear life - there's a reason it's called traction.